Pioglitazone and Metformin

 Concerns related to adverse effects:

-• Bladder cancer: Clinical trial data suggest an increased risk of bladder cancer in patients exposed to pioglitazone; risk may be increased with duration of use (more than 12 months).
-Avoid use in patients with active bladder cancer and consider risks vs. benefits prior to initiating therapy in patients with a history of bladder cancer.
+• Bladder cancer: Clinical trial data is inconsistent regarding the risk of bladder cancer in patients exposed to pioglitazone.
+Given the uncertainty of the findings, the manufacturer recommends to avoid use in patients with active bladder cancer and consider risks vs. benefits prior to initiating therapy in patients with a history of bladder cancer.

 • Edema: Dose-related edema, including new-onset or exacerbation of existing edema, has been reported with pioglitazone; use with caution in patients with edema.
 Monitor for signs/symptoms of heart failure.

-• Fractures: Increased incidence of bone fractures in females treated with pioglitazone (most noted after first year of treatment); majority of fractures occurred in the lower limb and distal upper limb.
+• Fractures: An increased incidence of bone fractures in females treated with pioglitazone has been observed; majority of fractures occurred in the lower limb and distal upper limb.
 Consider risk of fracture prior to initiation and during use.
 According to the American Diabetes Association guidelines, thiazolidinediones should be avoided in patients with fracture risk factors (ADA 2016a).

 • Heart failure/cardiac effects: [US Boxed Warning]: Thiazolidinediones, including pioglitazone, may cause or exacerbate heart failure; closely monitor for signs and symptoms of heart failure (eg, rapid weight gain, dyspnea, edema), particularly after initiation or dose increases; if heart failure develops, treat accordingly and consider dose reduction or discontinuation.
 Not recommended for use in any patient with symptomatic heart failure; initiation of therapy is contraindicated in patients with NYHA class III or IV heart failure.
 If used in patients with NYHA class I or II (systolic) heart failure, initiate at lowest dosage and monitor closely.
 In addition, metformin should be discontinued in patients who develop hypoxic states (eg, cardiovascular collapse [shock], acute heart failure, acute myocardial infarction, other conditions with hypoxemia) due to risk of lactic acidosis.